Heterogeneous Treatment Effects in Social Networks: Introduction

-\textbf{Model and framework:} We define a causal model for social networks that captures complex effect modifiers that may arise because of complex social interaction between the units, i.e., effect modifiers associated with the neighbors' covariates on the outcome and the network structure associated with each unit.
-We then propose a novel hypothesis testing approach based on the standard $I^2$ test \cite{higgins2003measuring} that accounts for neighbors' covariates and patterns in the social network.
+\textbf{Model, framework, and guarantees:} We define a causal model for social networks that captures complex effect modifiers that may arise because of complex social interaction between the units, i.e., effect modifiers associated with the neighbors' covariates on the outcome and the network structure associated with each unit.
+We then propose a novel hypothesis testing approach that is analogous to the $I^2$ test for heterogeneity in meta-analysis \cite{higgins2003measuring}.
+Our testing framework allows for neighbors' covariates and patterns in the social network as effect modifiers.
 Since the number of neighbors of each unit in the network may be different, we use the concept of covariate summary proposed in \cite{DSalimiPKGRS20}.
 Given a covariate of a unit in the social network, we aggregate this covariate across all neighbors into a single summarized number (e.g., the percentage of neighbors who work as Farm Labour).
-We further define a desideratum for matching network patterns to parts of the social network.
-Intuitively, we define a network pattern with a specific distinguished node and say that a network pattern matches the local network structure of a unit if there is a subgraph isomorphism from the pattern to the subgraph where the distinguished node is mapped to the unit.
+We then formally prove that the consistency of the framework.
+Next, we define the problem of mining network patterns that are suspected effect modifiers.
+We describe it formally as an optimization problem that aims to maximize the difference between the treatment effect of nodes whose neighborhood contains the pattern and nodes whose neighborhood does not contain them.
+We further ensure that the pattern is prevalent in the network to reduce the effect of outliers.

 \paratitle{Algorithm for testing:} We devise an algorithm for testing effect modifiers.
-The algorithm incorporates ideas from causal inference, hypothesis testing, and graph theory.
-In particular, our solution uses existing causal inference techniques from the literature to compute the treatment effect for each unit (conditional treatment effect) and subgraph isomorphism concepts to compute the value of the hypothesized effect modifier for each unit.
-Once these are computed, our solution estimates the influence of the covariate on the treatment effect.
+The algorithm incorporates ideas from causal inference and hypothesis testing.
+In particular, our solution uses existing causal inference techniques from the literature to compute the treatment effect for each unit (conditional treatment effect) and the value of the hypothesized effect modifier for each unit.
+Once these are computed, it estimates the influence of the covariate on the treatment effect.